fstn/postgresql-gce-backup/README.md

 - Run backup based on this cron
 BACKUP_CRON_EXPR="* 1 * * *"

-- Send email on backup error with the error message, the db name and stacktrace inside the log
+- Send email on backup error with the error message, the connection name and stacktrace inside the log
 EMAIL_TO_NOTIFY_ON_ERROR ="error@gmail.com"

 - Send email on backup success with the links to the gce bucket backup files and the size of each file